-This FEMA publication provides a step-by-step approach to disaster preparedness by walking the reader through how to get informed about local emergency plans, how to identify hazards that affect their local area, and how to develop and maintain an emergency communications plan and disaster supplies kit.
-Other topics covered include evacuation, emergency public shelters, animals in disaster, and information specific to people with access and functional needs. fema.gov/media-library/assets/documents/7877
+This FEMA publication provides a step-by-step approach to disaster preparedness by walking the reader through how to get informed about local emergency plans, how to get informed about local emergency plans, how to identify hazards that affect their local area, and how to develop and maintain an emergency communications plan and disaster supplies kit.
+Other topics covered include evacuation, emergency public shelters, animals in disaster, and information specific to people with access and functional needs. www.fema.gov/media-library/assets/documents/7877